Altier-Tech/java-proxy-server/README.md

 # JProxy
-A simple proxy server implemented using Java.
+A proxy server written in Java.